 Several buildings at Chaffey College were built in the 1960s and need basic health, safety and technology improvements.
 Because of the changing economy, our classrooms and labs must be upgraded to provide students with up-to-date skills and access to modern technology.

-The Chaffey College Governing Board is considering placing a bond measure on the November 2018 ballot.
-The potential measure would accomplish the following:
+The Chaffey College Governing Board has placed a bond measure on the November 2018 ballot.
+The measure would accomplish the following:

 - Upgrading classrooms, labs and technology to help prepare students to transfer to four-year colleges and universities

 - Repair deteriorating gas, electrical and sewer lines and fix leaky roofs

 - Upgrade job training facilities for manufacturing, skilled trades and health occupations

 - Remove asbestos, lead paint and mold

 - Improve training facilities for nurses and emergency first responders